Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants: Log Welschinger signs and invariance in dimension two

 In this section we analyse the types of nodes that appear in the image of a maximally degenerate real stable log map $\varphi_0 \colon C_0\to X_0$ and which are contained in the smooth locus of $X_0$.
 They will deform into locally isomorphic nodes in the deformation $\varphi_t \colon C_t \rightarrow X_t$.

 Recall that nodal points on the image of $\varphi_0$ are generated, if two points of $C_0$, say $p_1,p_2$ map to the point under the map $\varphi_0: C_0\to X_0$.
 There are two possible cases: \begin{itemize} \item[(i)] The points $p_1,p_2$ are points on different irreducible components of $C_0$. \item[(ii)] The points $p_1,p_2$ belong to the same irreducible component of $C_0$. \end{itemize} We focus on nodes of $\varphi_0(C_0)$ contained in the smooth locus of $X_0$, and we will analyse the types of the nodes in each case separately.
-The following lemma shows that in the first case we only obtain hyperbolic nodes. \begin{lemma} Let $\varphi_0 \colon C_0\to X_0$ be a maximally degenerate real stable log map.
-Every node in the image of $\varphi_0(C_0)$ that is obtained from two points lying on different irreducible components mapping to the same point is hyperbolic. \end{lemma} \begin{proof} Let $h \colon \Gamma \to \RR^2$ be the tropical curve corresponding to $\varphi_0 \colon C_0\to X_0$ constructed as in \cite[Construction 4.4]{NS}.
-Let $p_1,p_2\in C_0$ be two distinct points with $\varphi_0(p_1)=\varphi_0(p_2)$.
-Assume each point lies on a different irreducible component of $C_0$, say $p_i \in C_{0,i}$, where $C_{0,i}$ is an irreducible component of $C_0$, for $i\in \{ 1,2 \}$.
-As $\varphi_0$ is a real map, this can only happen if either $p_1$ and $p_2$ are complex conjugated, in which case $p$ is elliptic, or if $p_1$ and $p_2$ are real, in which case $p$ is hyperbolic.
-We will show that the latter case is realized.
+The following lemma shows that in the first case we only obtain hyperbolic nodes.